 Coupled with the archeological museum visit is a field trip to Pompeii, accompanied by a historian, and the nearby Amalfi Coast.
 Destroyed and completely buried by a two-day eruption of Mt.
 Vesuvius in 79 AD, Pompeii provides an extraordinarily detailed insight into daily city life at the height of the Roman Empire.
 Recently an area of 60 thousand square meters, with shops, businesses, domus (houses), and all accessible road networks, has been refurbished and open to the public.

 In the fall, students present an exhibition of their work from the program at the Center Galleries, San Francisco, requiring participation on two Sundays for installation & take down and the Tuesday reception.

 About the Instructor

-Currently residing in San Francisco, Mariella Poli was born in Italy and has exhibited there (as well as internationally) extensively, in such venues as the MART, Museo di Arte Moderna e Contemporanea di Trento e Rovereto, in Rovereto; Ca’ Foscari and Studio Barberi Arte Contemporanea in Venice; and Studio La Citta' Gallery in Verona.
+Mariella Poli was born in Italy and has exhibited there and internationally, in such venues as the MART, Museo di Arte Moderna e Contemporanea di Trento e Rovereto, in Rovereto; Ca’ Foscari and Studio Barberi Arte Contemporanea in Venice; and Studio La Citta' Gallery in Verona.

 Before coming to CCA, she taught at the Studio Art Center International in Florence.
 Her publications in Italy include: Mart: Nascita di un Museo (Mondadori Electa), Montecatini (Skira'), Savoy Hotel (Antiga Edizioni), No People No Joey (Edizione Osiride).